orsonteodoro/gcf2/README.md

 Software that may use FPU code: audio codecs, lossy color image compression libraries, 3D libraries

 * ALU code - code that relies on just logic but not much floating point unit.
-Software that may rely just on ALU: Lossless compression libraries, cryptography libraries, integer based libraries
+Software that may rely just on ALU: Lossless compression libraries, cryptography libraries, integer based libraries, data structure libraries

 Reasons to apply specific optimizations:
 * maximize-fpu and maximize-alu apply auto-parallelization whenever possible.
 This takes advantage of the multicore processor.